trevordbunch/cis411_lab3/labreports/LAB_gracet712.md

 * Using the Transaction Trace capability in New Relic, identify which segment(s) in that request permeation is/are the most problematic and record your findings.
   > The most problematic segment is the "queryOrdersBySearchTerm" segment, which took 1.25 minutes out of 1.27 on the least performant request.
 This is presumably because it must search through a lot of fields, rather than one specific field as in most of the other requests.
 * Recommend a solution for improving the performance of those most problematic request(s) / permeation(s).
-  > Since the results of query #6 indicate that "everything" was really just being looked for in the label field, I would query just the label field (associated with the "bagel" argument) instead of every field associated with the order for this term.
+  > Since the results of query #6 indicate that "everything" was really just being looked for in the label field, I would query just the label field (associated with the "bagel" argument) instead of every field associated with the order.
 I would adjust query #1 in the same way, and fix query #7, as shown below:

 ```
 {